-Study examines hospital readmission and mortality rates for Medicare patientsFebruary 12th, 2013 in Health /
+Study examines hospital readmission and mortality rates for Medicare patientsFebruary 12, 2013 in Medicine & Health / Health

 In a study that included data on nearly 3 million hospital admissions for Medicare beneficiaries with heart attack, pneumonia or heart failure, researchers failed to find evidence that a hospital's performance on the measure for 30-day mortality rates was strongly associated with performance on 30-day readmission rates, findings that may lessen concerns that hospitals with lower mortality rates will have higher readmission rates, according to a study appearing in the February 13 issue of JAMA.

 "Measuring and improving hospital quality of care, particularly outcomes of care, is an important focus for clinicians and policy makers.
 The Centers for Medicare & Medicaid Services (CMS) began publicly reporting hospital 30-day, all-cause, risk-standardized mortality rates (RSMRs) for patients with acute myocardial infarction [AMI; heart attack] and heart failure (HF) in June 2007 and for pneumonia in 2008.
 In June 2009, the CMS expanded public reporting to include hospital 30-day, all-cause, risk-standardized-readmission rates (RSRRs) for patients hospitalized with these 3 conditions," according to background information in the article.
 "The mortality and readmission measures have been proposed for use in federal programs to modify hospital payments based on performance."